vdbogdanov/ansible/README.md

 This repository contains ansible roles for automating server configuration using some utilities and service deployment.

 ```
-The algorithm of using roles for tools is very simple.
-But the algorithm of using roles for the deployment of services requires some explanation:
+Algorithm of using roles for the deployment of services requires some explanation:
 1. Configuring the server to use the service (for example, installing the necessary packages)
 2. Uploading the docker compose file to the server and running it
 3. Docker containers with services work on ports according to the [table](#services-ports) (you can change it in docker compose file of service)